-Beginner Classes are for students who may have little or no experience on the water, in sailboats, or, they do not have a history of organized instruction experience.
-These classes cover the fundamentals: how to rig, de-rig and care for the boats and equipment, capsize recovery, understanding the wind, how to tack and gybe.
+Beginner Classes are for students who may have little or no experience on the water, in sailboats, or, they do not have a history of organized instructional experience.
+These classes cover the fundamentals: how to rig, de-rig and care for the boats and equipment, capsize recovery, understanding the wind, how to tack and jibe.
 Students are introduced to the different points of sail, and basic "rules of the road."
-Beginner classes are taught using Vanguard Prams and Bugs (ages 7–11), and Hunter 140s (ages 11–17).
+Beginner classes are taught using Prams and Bugs (ages 7–11), and RS Quests (ages 11–16).

-Students learn at different rates and in different ways.
-Sailing is both a very physical and a highly conceptual sport.
-Some students grasp the practical side quickly (while the theory eludes them).
-For others it is just the opposite.
-Students also retain information very differently.
 For students who have completed just one session as a beginner, most will move to a Beginner/Intermediate class where they can continue to solidify their skills.
 This is particularly true of students who are only sailing for a few weeks each season.
-Beginner Intermediate classes are taught using Optimists and Bugs (ages 7–11), and Hunter 140s (ages 11–17).
+Beginner/Intermediate classes are taught using Optimists and LP Bugs (generally ages 7–11), and RS Quests (generally ages 11–17).

 Builds on the basics with students learning the finer points of boat handling and sail theory.
 There is an emphasis on developing confidence for sailing alone.
 Other topics can include currents, weather, a little navigation and more.
-Taught in Optimists and Bugs (ages 7–15), and C420s (ages 13–17).
+Taught in Optimists and Bugs (ages 7–14), RS Quests and 420s (ages 13–17).

 Club 420s (typically for ages 14–17)

-Covers spinnaker handling, trapeze work, rig set-up and tuning and sail trim.
-Popular with students who are interested in learning advanced boat handling skills, but not in racing necessarily.
+Covers advanced boat-handling, spinnaker and trapeze use, tuning and sail trim.
+Popular with students who are interested in learning advanced boat handling skills, possibly with a future interest in racing.